singer-io/tap-shopify/README.md

    The `api_key` is the API key for your Shopify shop generated via an OAuth flow.

    The `shop` is your Shopify shop which will be the value `test_shop` in the string `https://test_shop.myshopify.com`

+    The `request_timeout` is the timeout for the requests.
+Default: 300 seconds

 4. Run the Tap in Discovery Mode